 DOG OWNERS PLEASE READ THIS

-This is OLLIE, my beautiful 11 months old cocker spaniel.
+This is OLLIE, my beautiful 11-month-old cocker spaniel.

-Making the decision to put him to sleep was the hardest I’ve ever made but I couldn’t see him suffering in pain anymore.
-When Ollie passed away, he looked like a different dog as his body was extremely swollen.
-I am absolutely heartbroken and keep blaming myself thinking I wish I knew more about snake bites in dogs as I might had a chance to save his life.
-Unfortunately, the place where the snake bite happened had no internet or phone reception to allow me to search information there and then.
-Sadly, I can’t turn back time and I struggle a lot after his loss.
+Making the decision to put him to sleep was the hardest I’ve ever made, but I couldn’t see him suffering in pain anymore.
+When Ollie passed away, he looked like a different dog, as his body was extremely swollen.
+I am absolutely heartbroken and keep blaming myself, thinking, I wish I knew more about snake bites in dogs, as I might have had a chance to save his life.
+Unfortunately, the place where the snake bite happened had no internet or phone reception to allow me to search for information there and then.
+Sadly, I can’t turn back time, and I struggle a lot after his loss.

 In Ollie’s honour and memory, I am running a campaign to raise awareness with as many dog owners as possible.
 I would be grateful if you lovely people could help me and share my post along with the poster OLLIE’S TIPS.
 Please share on your page and in wider groups too.